OtisPresley/snmp-switch-manager-card/README.md

    - `ports_offset_x` and `ports_offset_y` move all ports to align with the background image.
    - `ports_scale` scales all ports uniformly.
    - `port_positions` allows individual ports to be positioned manually.
+   - `device` selects the SNMP Switch Manager device from Home Assistant’s Device Registry.
+     - Diagnostics are automatically discovered (Hostname, Manufacturer, Model, Firmware Revision, Uptime).
+     - Diagnostics order can be customized directly in the card editor.

    Clicking a port opens a unified information dialog (used in both panel and list views) showing:

     - Interface name
     - Admin and Oper status
     - Speed
     - VLAN ID
     - Interface index

-   From this dialog you can also edit the port description when supported.
+    The port power toggle updates live in the dialog as soon as the port state changes.

     <p float="left">